-- Be admitted to Wright State University as a matriculated (degree-seeking) student by May 1, 2021 of their senior year of high school
+- Be admitted to Wright State as a matriculated (degree-seeking) student by May 1, 2021, of their senior year of high school

-- Students applying for the direct admit from high school pathway should submit an Intent to Enroll form to the College of Nursing and Health by that application deadline.
+- Currently enrolled WSU students who are direct admits must submit an Intent to Enroll form to the College of Nursing and Health by the applicable application deadline.

 - Submit copies of transcripts with the application from all colleges previously attended as well as the HESI results scores (when required).